aysegul-yildiz/File-Transfer-System-multi-thread-multi-process-/README.md

 ###### Performance analysis: A detailed study of how client density, message send sizes and file sizes impact system throughput and response times.

 ftserver.c - ftclient.c: the multitprocess implementation
-.tftserver.c - tftclient.c: the multitthreaded implementation
+tftserver.c - tftclient.c: the multitthreaded implementation

-.ftterminate.c: a utility to safely shut down the server using SIGTERM.
+ftterminate.c: a utility to safely shut down the server using SIGTERM
 Makefile: Automates the compilation of all components.
 CS 342-report.docx: Contains experimental results and performance comparisons.